cloudedbats/cloudedbats_wurb_2020/README.md

 The code is released under the MIT license that means that you are free to use it as you want; use it, share it, cut it into pieces, extend it or even sell it for money.
-But you are not allowed to remove the MIT license clause (just change my name to yours in the copyright row for modified parts), and it comes "as-is" with no warranties at all.
+But you are not allowed to remove the MIT license clause (just change my name to yours in the copyright row for modified code files), and it comes "as-is" with no warranties at all.

 ## Contact